tommyriska/GoChat/README.md

 ## Note:
   We have some issues with the Windows platform as of now where users cant start the chat.
 Therefore we don't recommend using that until it is fixed.
+  We do not take any responsibility on using this software.
+We are by no means any security/encryption experts and can therefore not guarantee that it is safe.
+We would suggest using Signal for now.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)